About Splunk Free

 - Use the installation instructions for your operating system.
 See Installation instructions.

-- After installation, you'll have an Enterprise Trial license for 90 days.
-You can change it to the Free license at any point before the 90 day trial is complete.
+- After installation, you'll have an Enterprise Trial license for 60 days.
+You can change to the Free license at any point before the Enterprise Trial is complete.
 See Switching to Free from an Enterprise Trial license.

 - If this is the first time you have installed Splunk Enterprise, see the Search Tutorial to learn how to index data into Splunk software and search that data using the Splunk Enterprise search language.